Uche14/alx-system_engineering-devops/0x00-shell_basics/README.md

 Delete the file betty
 Delete the directory
 Write a script that changes the working directory to the previous one Write a script that lists all files
+Write a script that prints the type of the file named iamafile